jjmedinaariza/modelling_book/docs/04-carpentry.md

 colnames(df)[colnames(df)=="d10"] <- "gender"
 ```

-If you prefer the *tydiverse* dialect (that aims to save you typing among other things), then you would use the `rename` function as below:
+If you prefer the *tydiverse* dialect (that aims to save you typing among other things), then you would use the `rename` function as below (beware if you already renamed *d10* using `colnames` there will be no longer a *d10* variable and therefore R will return an error).

 ```r